briandconnelly/pronto/README.md

 pronto
 ======

-pronto is a simple R package for TODO.
+pronto is a simple R package for interacting with data from from Seattle's [Pronto](http://www.prontocycleshare.com) cycle sharing system.

 Installation
 ============